kaushav07/bookleaf-api/README.md

 ## Optional Testing UI (Vercel)

-A simple, modern single-page UI was created to make manual testing easier without Postman.
+A simple, modern single page UI was created to make manual testing easier without Postman.

-* Displays authors, sales, balances, and withdrawals in a readable format
+* Displays authors, sales, balances and withdrawals in a readable format
 * Allows creating withdrawals directly from the browser
 * Uses the same deployed API (no backend changes)